marioperdiguero/marioperdiguero/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on "Ragnarok"
+- 🔭 I am currently studying
-- 🌱 I’m currently learning Java and Mysql
+- 🌱 I’m currently learning PHP, HTML and CSS
-- 👯 I’m looking to collaborate on Java Projects
 - 🤔 I’m looking for help with...
 Nothing for the moment
-- 💬 Ask me about errors in Java
+- 💬 Ask me about commons errors in PHP, HTML or CSS
 - 📫 How to reach me: marioperdiguero37@gmail.com